Nish0483/ERC3525-fractional-NFT/README.md

 * _addressData: Mapping of addresses to their owned tokens and approvals.
 * metadataDescriptor: Instance of the metadata descriptor contract.

 #### Structs

 * TokenData: Represents the data associated with each token, including ID, slot, balance, owner, approved address, and value approvals.
 * AddressData: Represents data associated with each address, including owned tokens and approvals.

 ## Functions

-##### Metadata Functions

-* contractURI()

-Returns the URI for the entire token collection.
+* contractURI() : Returns the URI for the entire token collection.

-* slotURI(uint256 slot_)

-Returns the URI for a specific slot within the token collection.
+* slotURI(uint256 slot_) : Returns the URI for a specific slot within the token collection.

-* tokenURI(uint256 tokenId_)

-Returns the URI for a specific token.
+* tokenURI(uint256 tokenId_)  : Returns the URI for a specific token.

-#### Token Management Functions

-* balanceOf(uint256 tokenId_)

-Returns the balance (fractional value) associated with a specific token.
+* balanceOf(uint256 tokenId_) : Returns the balance (fractional value) associated with a specific token.

-* ownerOf(uint256 tokenId_)

-Returns the owner of a specific token.
+* ownerOf(uint256 tokenId_)  : Returns the owner of a specific token.

-* slotOf(uint256 tokenId_)

-Returns the slot associated with a specific token ID.
+* slotOf(uint256 tokenId_) : Returns the slot associated with a specific token ID.

 * transferFrom

  there are 3 TransfersFrom functions

        1 . fractional value from one id to adress.
        2 . id to id
        3 .
 Adress to adress